CompCogNeuro/sims/ch10/a_not_b/README.md

 > **Question 10.5:** Describe how the network responds (i.e., in the gaze and reach outputs) this time, including a discussion of how the increased PFC (hidden) recurrent connection strength affected the network's behavior.

 * Next, set `Delay` to `Delay5` and try it with the value of .7 for the recurrent weights.
 You will have to scroll down a bit to see the final B test output.
+You may need to click `UpdtView`.

 > **Question 10.6:** What happens on the 'B' trials with those two delays -- why does delay have this effect on the network's behavior?